A lot or a little?

 What parents need to know

 Parents need to know that The Confession Tapes is a documentary series that examines cases where people convicted of murder claim that their confessions were manipulated, coerced, or false, as well as questionable investigative activities by law enforcement.
 It contains lots of disturbing conversations about violent crimes, including murder, as well as bloody, gory images of crime scenes and corpses.
+In one episode, a woman is savagely sodomized and beaten to death.
 There's lots of cursing, too.
 Wine and beer are occasionally visible, and cigarette smoking is shown.

 - Parents say

 THE CONFESSION TAPES is a crime documentary series that examines cases where people convicted of murder claim that their confessions were manipulated, coerced, or false.
 Each case features interviews with investigators, lawyers, wrongful conviction experts, and family and friends close to those involved.
 Archived media footage adds to the overall narrative of the crime.
 The documentary also features audio and video recordings of interviews conducted by law enforcement with the accused, as well as conversations that were secretly recorded while they were working undercover.
 Throughout it all, the legality of when and how suspects' confessions were obtained, and how it impacted the outcome of their cases, is discussed.